Phone-GWP-group

 • Maintain consistency with design and font.

-Stick to core brand colours
+Stick to your core brand colours

 The importance of being able to recognise a brand